The Complete Guide to Puerto Morelos, Mexico: Things to Do and Tips from a Local

 Most of the Yucatan peninsula is considered safe, and Puerto Morelos is no exception!
 Most visitors to this lovely beach town say they feel super safe at any time of the day or night.

 That makes a visit to Puerto Morelos even more attractive.
-Nothing puts a damper on a vacation like getting pickpocketed or having to constantly worry about being on your own.
+Nothing puts a damper on a vacation like getting pickpocketed or having to constantly worry about being alone.

 However, you still need to be aware of your surroundings and never leave things unattended on the beach or anywhere.
 The main rule is don’t do anything you wouldn’t do at home.